 In cases like these cats are giving the so-called double warning.
 This type of vocalization might seem unnatural if the kitty is growling at an inanimate object or a person for no clear reason.

 Go check out my article on cat hissing if you want to find out more about why your pet might be producing the hissing sounds.

 Why is your cat growling?

 Cats don’t growl because they’re grumpy in general or because they’re trying to punish their owners.
-True, they might have woken on the wrong side of the bed, but that’s not the only reason.
 Here are the most common causes of growling.

 Not all warnings are derived from your cat’s aggression or territorial behavior.
 Cats can get scared by almost anything.
 The growling can be derived simply from fear.

 The worst type of cat is the annoyed one.
-Vengeful, agitated and utterly unpredictable, it can do some serious damage to you and your home.
+Vengeful, agitated and utterly unpredictable, he can do some serious damage to you and your home.

 Regardless of why your cat is growling at you or someone/ something else, don’t ever punish it!

 Try to pinpoint the reason behind the sounds.
 Shouting or punishing your pet in any other way will only stress it out or anger it even further.